ShayonX/CSCI-5828-Assignments/Homework1.md

 # **Homework 1**
 ## *Assignment 1*

-### Question> Define the term essential difficulties as it is used by Brooks.
+### Question 1> Define the term essential difficulties as it is used by Brooks.
 Provide background and context with your answer and at least one example of an essential difficulty.

 ### Answer: